LeadSpark

 With the Dallas North Tollway Phase 4 pushing main lanes to FM 428 by 2027 and the Collin County Outer Loop finally connecting the dots, Celina is no longer a "future" market.
 It is the market.
 By 2030, Celina’s population is projected to hit 127,000 residents.

-That is double the number of rooftops, double the service calls, and double the opportunity.
+That is double the number of rooftops, double the service calls, and double the opportunity for local trades.

 But here is the hard truth: Most local trade businesses—HVAC, plumbing, electrical—are not built to handle this velocity.

 While the volume is increasing, so is the friction.
-The US 380 bottleneck, the shift to 2024 International Building Codes, and the new MGO Connect permitting system are creating a "survival of the fittest" environment.
+The US 380 bottleneck, the shift to 2024 International Building Codes, and the new MGO Connect permitting system in Celina are creating a "survival of the fittest" environment for contractors.

 1. The Friction: Traffic is Killing Your Service Margins